Today let's talk about going further with JavaScript and jQuery.

 This gets a little trickier because we can't use

-functions, so instead we have to
+the toggle functions, so instead we have to

 implement a second event handler for when the mouse moves away